Are antidepressants during pregnancy safe? The answer is in your DNA

 The CYP2C19 Enzyme

-The effectiveness of citalopram (Celexa), escitalopram (Cipralex, Lexapro) and sertraline (Zoloft) during pregnancy changes in the opposite way than the antidepressants described above.
+The effectiveness of citalopram (Celexa), escitalopram (Cipralex, Lexapro) and, to some extent, sertraline (Zoloft) during pregnancy changes in the opposite way than the antidepressants described above.
 These three antidepressants are cleared from the body by the CYP2C19 liver enzyme.
+Sertraline is also metabolized by the CYP2B6 enzyme.
 During pregnancy, there is decreased CYP2C19 metabolism of these drugs.
-Therefore, for most women, the tolerability of citalopram, escitalopram and sertraline may go down.
-For women with absent or significantly reduced activity of this enzyme, citalopram and sertraline pose a higher risk of toxicity for both the mother and developing fetus.
+Therefore, for most women, the tolerability of citalopram and escitalopram may go down.
+For women with absent or significantly reduced activity of this enzyme, (es)citalopram may pose a higher risk of toxicity for both the mother and the developing fetus.
+In contrast, sertraline levels are more stable during pregnancy because the elevated expression of CYP2B6 balances the reduction of CYP2C19.
+The additional benefit of sertraline is that it does not pass the placental barrier easily, reducing the potential impact on the developing fetus.

 Up to 18% of women have increased activity of the CYP2C19 enzyme, i.e. they are rapid metabolizers, and during pregnancy, they may respond well to these medications.
 However, after delivery, citalopram and escitalopram can become ineffective.
 Some anti-anxiety drugs called benzodiazepines are also metabolized by the CYP2C19 and might be more toxic during pregnancy.